-Montenegro became a free state in May 2006 after 55 percent of the population voted for independence, officially breaking the nation’s unification with Serbia.
+Montenegro became a free state in May 2006 after 55 percent of the population voted for independence, officially breaking off from Serbia.
 (The country had previously been called Serbia and Montenegro and then the State Union of Serbia and Montenegro.)

 The EU brokered the deal in order to stabilize the region and prevent further changes to borders in the Balkans.
 The agreement subsequently created Serbia as a sovereign state, as well.

 Today, Montenegro is a rising destination for tourists.
 Blanketed with thick forest and crisscrossed by mountain ranges, it is one of the most striking countries in the world.
 It also borders the Adriatic Sea, making for stunning seaside scenery, and features the Tara River canyon, the deepest and longest in Europe.